Let's Encrypt vs acme.sh

 | Starting price | Free | Free |

-| Best for | Every developer and business that needs SSL — the baseline choice for free automated HTTPS | Linux sysadmins who want a lightweight ACME client that works on minimal systems without Python |
+| Best for | Every developer and business that needs SSL — the baseline choice for free automated HTTPS | DevOps engineers and sysadmins managing Let's Encrypt certificates across multiple domains and DNS providers in resource-constrained or Unix-native environments. |

 | Tags | ||